 This statute was enacted in 1951 and has not been amended.
 Most agencies appoint animal control officers and include the responsibilities of the warden.
 Dog wardens have the power of arrest which now requires Basic Law Enforcement Training (BLET).

-Health Directors Health Directors play an important role in animal and rabies control.
-Many ordinances include the health director and specify their roles and authority.
+Health Directors play an important role in animal and rabies control.
+The Health Director bears the responsibility for the control of rabies in his/her jurisdiction.
+Many animal ordinances include the health director and specify their roles and authority within the ordinance.
 Their statutory authority, as it relates to animals and rabies is found in Chapter 7 Public Health in your manual.
 We will discuss rabies control in Section 8.

 Wildlife Resources Commission